-Lake Erie water levels have continued to slowly decline over the month of September.
-Data collected in Port Stanley indicate that the current water level is still 62cm higher than average.
+Lake Erie water levels are continuing their seasonal decline with the static (calm) water level measurements fluctuating with rain events.
+Data collected in Port Stanley at the end of December indicates that the average water level, has dropped to 174.64m which is 25cm lower than the record high and about 6cm lower than this time last year.
 This measurement does not account for any increase in water level due to storm surge or wind driven waves.
-Currently, the static (calm) water level in Lake Erie is fluctuating with rain events.

 Residents should take extra caution to avoid areas where flooding is occurring as well as creeks, streams and shoreline areas during significant rainfall and wind events.
 The combination of slippery banks, waves, waves overtopping shoreline structures, and fast moving water can be dangerous.
 Standing water can also present its own unseen hazards.
 Children and pets should be kept away from flowing or standing water as well as shoreline areas.

 KCCA staff will continue to monitor Lake Erie conditions and provide updates as warranted.
 Unless superseded by a Flood Watch, this Shoreline Conditions Statement—Flood Outlook will remain in effect until January 30, 2021 at which time conditions will be reevaluated.
 For further updates, log on to www.kettlecreekconservation.on.ca or connect with Kettle Creek Conservation Authority socially on Facebook and Twitter @KettleCreekCA.

 Water Conservation Supervisor

 The Kettle Creek Conservation Authority issues three levels of messages:

 - Watershed Conditions Statement (Previously High Water Safety Bulletin): a general notice of weather conditions that could pose a risk to personal safety or which have the potential to lead to flooding.
 There are two variations of these: